 - 1. Graph Construction: Raw frames from the tracking detector are converted into a graph representation.
 Hits in the detector comprise the nodes and may be connected by an edge.
-An edge between two nodes suggests these nodes might belong to the same particle track.
-Furthermore, a set of node- (e.g. space point coordinates, tracker module IDs, etc.) and edge-level attributes (e.g. distance between nodes) are associated with each node and edge. - 2.
-Edge Labeling: By inferring an edge-classifying GNN on these graphs, an edge classification score between 0 and 1 is assigned to each edge in each graph.
-High scores suggest that the two nodes connected by the edge are associated with successive hits of a target particle's trajectory.
+An edge between two nodes suggest, that these nodes might belong to the same particle track.
+Furthermore, a set of node- (e.g. space point coordinates, tracker module IDs, etc.) and edge-level attributes (e.g. distance between nodes) are associated to each node and edge. - 2.
+Edge Labeling: A GNN is inferred on these graphs assigns an edge classification score between 0 and 1 to each edge in each graph.
+High scores suggest that the two nodes connected by the edge are associated to successive hits of a target particle's trajectory.
 Edges with low scores correspond to everything else, i.e. fake edges or non-target particle tracks. - 3.
 Graph Segmentation: Track candidates, i.e. a list of nodes belonging to the track, are generated from the scored graph by applying minimum score thresholds.
-The track candidate can then be run through a track-fitting algorithm to obtain the track parameters.
+The track candidate can then be run through a track fitting algorithm to obtain the track parameters.